Skip to main content

 FAQS

-Learn More About College Planning
+Learn More About Education Savings Planning

 Technically, the beneficiary must have a Social Security number or other taxpayer identification number before an account can be opened.
 This is so the identities of both the account owner and beneficiary can be verified.
 However, if you would like to open an account for an unborn child, an account can be opened in your name as both the account owner and beneficiary.
 Then, once the child is born, the beneficiary ownership can be transferred to the child.
 If we're unable to verify your identities, the plan reserves the right to close your account or take other steps we deem reasonable.
 Your Social Security number is also required for tax-reporting purposes.